 More than two million lights and 400 lighted sculptures sparkle on the banks of Lake Marble Falls.
 The annual Walkway of Lights is a free event in Lakeside Park, but donations are welcome.

-Local non-profit organizations sell holiday goodies and Santa photos (cash only) at the park.
-The Walkway of Lights is open through Jan.
-1, 2018.
+Local nonprofit organizations sell holiday goodies and Santa photos (cash only) at the park.
+For those wanting to make a weekend of it, Horseshoe Bay Resort is offering free shuttle service from their expansive grounds to Walkway of Lights nightly.

 305 Buena Vista Dr., Marble Falls, TX – Facebook

 San Antonio’s popular River Walk lights, illuminated from dusk to dawn through Jan.
 6, 2019, are a classic.
 Stroll along the River Walk for free, or book a boat to maximize your sparkly glee.
 Admire the lights over chips and salsa, and perhaps a margarita at one of the riverside restaurants.